muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 *TODO: Consider adding .NET anonymous types as an option if feasible.*

+Not permitted is any of the following, to prevent ambiguity and simplify things:

+* Any object of the .NET class `System.Data.DataRow`.

 A *SYS_Dictionary* is any of the following:

 * Any object of the .NET class `System.Collections.Generic.Dictionary`.